italia/publiccode-editor/README.md

 ```

 you can run the Docker container and see the results at [`http://localhost:8080`](http://localhost:8080).

+## Contributing

+We welcome contributions!
+If you encounter any issues with the app, please file an issue on GitHub.

+For guidance on how to contribute effectively, check the [`CONTRIBUTING.md`](CONTRIBUTING.md) file in the root of the repository.

 ## License
 This project is covered by a [GNU Affero General Public License v3.0 or later](LICENSE.md) license.